ministryofjustice/prison-visits/README.md

 Set the amount of full working days which booking staff have to respond to each request.
 The default is 3 days.

-Eg One Monday, requests can be made for Friday.
+Eg On a Monday, requests can be made for Friday.
 Set to `2` and it will be possible to make requests for Thursday.

 ```yaml
 lead_days: 2 # two full working days after current day